 - Modern, differentiated software.
 We provide modern, cloud-native, scalable healthcare payments software solutions.
 Our single-instance, multi-tenant infrastructure is underpinned by an event-driven microservices architecture, all of which we have built in-house. - A comprehensive solution set.
 Our software addresses the entire healthcare payments workflow, from pre-service patient onboarding and prior authorization through post-service payment collection, allowing our clients to address the full demands of their organizations with a single software platform. - Seamless integrations.
-Our solutions are integrated with a broad range of systems provided by over 200 vendors, including enterprise resource planning ("ERP") applications, as well as practice management ("PM") and electronic health record ("EHR") systems. - An expansive network.
+Our solutions are integrated with a broad range of systems provided by over 200 channel partners, including enterprise resource planning ("ERP") applications, as well as practice management ("PM") and electronic health record ("EHR") systems. - An expansive network.
 Our extensive network of clients and counterparties, which we have built over two decades of industry experience, underpins our platform and has allowed us to develop a large database of information to generate insights and drive continuous improvements. - Advanced AI capabilities driven by proprietary data asset.
-Our data asset is comprised of the billions of transactions we facilitate each year, as well as the numerous variables that factor into each of those payments.
-The compounding value of this data is most evident in our AI and automation capabilities, which continuously learn and improve our platform.
+We build predictive scoring capabilities using extensive training data sets and advanced machine learning which we apply to data that passes through our platform.
+Using these machine-learning models, we are able to predict an outcome for a variety of reimbursement workflows which we incorporate into our solutions to drive improved results for payers, providers, and patients.
+Our data asset is comprised of the billions of transactions we facilitate each year and the numerous variables that factor into each of those payments.
+This allows us to leverage the compounding value of this data asset to advance our AI and automation capabilities, which continuously learn and improve our platform.